 Sometimes I have conversations with readers which, if overheard, probably sound as if we’re talking about people who are real – so layered and complex are these characters.
 When that happens I can almost hear the characters joining in with us in my head.

 After all the time I’ve spent with them, that’s the best thing of all.

-Members of The Novelry can enjoy a recorded session with advice from A.J. in our Membership Library Catch Up TV Area.
+Members of The Novelry can enjoy a writing class with A.J. in our Catch Up TV Area.